grafana/alloy/docs/design/908-proposal-process.md

 * Design documents should address any specific concerns raised during the initial discussion.

-* Comments on PRs for design documents should be restricted to grammar, spelling, or proposal procedural errors related to the preparation of the design document itself.
-All other comments should be made on the proposal issue.

 * Design documents should acknowledge and address alternative solutions, if known, to the problem statement.